jtblin/angular-chart.js/README.md

 * obviously all Chart.js breaking changes as well in how options are set, etc.
 * disabling the `responsive` option doesn't work via global `Chart.defaults.global.responsive` anymore, but must be set via standard options e.g. `ChartJsProvider.setOptions({ responsive: false });`
+* factory now returns a module name instead of a module instance

 ### npm